weareyou/generator-patternlab-starterkit/README.md

 [Dart Sass](https://sass-lang.com/dart-sass) is the primary implementation of Sass, which means it gets new features before any other implementation.
 It's fast, easy to install, and it compiles to pure JavaScript which makes it easy to integrate into modern web development workflows.

+### Supple CSS
+[Supple CSS](https://github.com/supple-css/supple) is a small but powerfull (S)CSS framework designed specially with the latest browsers in mind.
+The framework is made with an eye on the future.
+It uses custom properties for configuration and utilises new CSS webstandards.

 ### PostCSS

 [PostCSS](https://postcss.org/) is installed by default, and plugins are configured in `postcss.config.js`.
 You can add more PostCSS plugins here.
 [Autoprefixer](https://github.com/postcss/autoprefixer) makes sure that all our CSS can be written prefix-free while the prefixes are added later on based on the supported browsers.
 You can add/remove supported browsers by changing the `browserlist` property in `config.json`.
 [PostCSS Normalize](https://github.com/csstools/postcss-normalize/blob/master/README.md) lets you use the parts of normalize.css you need from your browserslist.